bodwigg/kpy/README.md

-# kpy
-#Script for matchning concepts in kulturnav.org
+Scripts for matchning concepts in kulturnav.org